AlessandroBrusasco/A-computational-efficient-numerical-framework-for-modeling-fuel-cell-battery-powered-powertrain/README.md

 The file ‘******.zip’ is organized as follows:
 - **Simulink Model**: ‘Propulsion_model.slx’ contains the Simulink implementation of the electric driveline.
 - **MATLAB Script**: ‘Propulsion_script.m’ contains the setting parameters and running code for the simulations.
-- **Documentation**: ‘Report.text’ fearures a detailed description of the model components.
+- **Documentation**: ‘Report.text’ fearures a detailed description of the modeling methodology.
+- **Usage Guide**: ‘User_guide.text’ includes all the instructions for setting up and running simulations.
-- **Example Load Cycles**: ‘Load_cycle_example.m’ contains an two examples of drive cycle.
-The data are stored in the ‘Load Cycle Example’ folder.
+- **Example Load Cycles**: ‘Load_cycle_example.m’ contains two examples of drive cycle.
+The data are stored in ‘Load Cycle Example’ folder.
 - **Parameters initialization**: The folder ‘Callback Function’ comprises the supporting functions for defining essential parameters of the model.
-- **Usage Guide**: ‘User_guide.text’ includes all the instructions for setting up and running simulations.
 - **Simulink icon**: ‘Figure’ folder contains the icons of the Simulink components.
 - **License**: ‘License.text’ defines usage terms.
 - **README** file.